Absolute links or relative links -

-There seems to be a lot of difference in opinion about which links are most beneficial.
+There appears to be a lot of difference in opinion about which links are most beneficial.
 So let me give you some facts.

 What are absolute links?

 An absolute link defines the location of the document in total including the protocol required to get the document, the server to get it from, the directory it is located in and then the name of the document itself.